quantumlib/Cirq/docs/gates.md

 A two qubit gate that phases the ``|11>`` state.
 The matrix of `cirq.CZ**t` is ``exp(i pi |11><11| t)``.

-**cirq.MeasurementGate** This is a single qubit measurement in the computational basis.
+**cirq.MeasurementGate** This is a multi-qubit measurement in the computational basis.

 ### Other Common Gates